publiccodenet/about/activities/communication/communications-plan.md

 * spontaneous recommendations or referrals
 * us being asked to join a conversation
-* requests for our tools in their preferred format/language
+* requests for our tools in their preferred format or language
 * request for 1:1 contact
 * successfully delivered 1:1 contact
 * codebase specific consultation
 * invitations to speak at/contribute to their platforms (publications and events)
-* references in gov't policy/strategy documents
+* references in government policy or strategy documents

 ### Think tanks (influential civil society organizations with intellectual output)